csatuic/cs361-s26e/hw10/README.md

 Run the program with `time` again to see what is up now.

 The measurements suggest we're spending a lot of time working on system calls, not just waiting.
 Find out which system calls we are making and how much time they are taking, using `strace -c`.
+You'll find that one particular system call is using up about 80% of the time.

+Use `strace -k -e` again, to track down and kill this bug.

+###